NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 Best practices: Document employment terms — including pay rates, overtime policies, and expected work hours — to prevent misunderstandings and potential disputes.
 Consult a labor attorney or your state labor department before hiring seasonal workers to ensure you’re fully compliant.

-7 tips for hiring seasonal employees
+7 tips for hiring and retaining seasonal employees

-2. Clearly define summer job expectations
+2. Clearly define seasonal job expectations

 3. Focus on candidates specifically seeking summer seasonal work